Qalexcitysocial/gpiostatus/README.md

 <p> 3.
 Log in as user: admin / password: admin

 </b>
-<p>After all there a version manual <b>control_basic.php</b> where you can test also your status, feel free to modify
+<p>After all there a version manual mode <b>control_basic.php</b> where you can test also your status, feel free to modify
 as much as you want